-For colleges wishing to deliver the VET qualification, there is flexibility for a teacher (provided the RTO has scope) to develop a program of learning aligned with the elements of the VET competencies and A/T/M content descriptions.
+For colleges wishing to deliver the VET qualification, there is flexibility for a teacher (provided the RTO has scope) to develop a program of learning aligned with the elements of the VET competencies and A/M content descriptions.
 The knowledge, skills and understandings within the competencies reflect the knowledge, skills and understandings of the BSSS course unit content descriptions.

-Alternatively, a college may choose the A/T/M course without the VET qualification.
-In delivering the course teachers will write a program of learning aligned with students' needs and interests, meeting the A/T/M content descriptions.
+Alternatively, a college may choose the A/M course without the VET qualification.
+In delivering the course teachers will write a program of learning aligned with students' needs and interests, meeting the A/M content descriptions.

 Competence must be demonstrated over time and in the full range of ICT contexts.
-Teachers must use this unit document in conjunction with the Units of Competence from the ICT20120 Certificate II in Applied Digital Technologies (Release 1) or ICT30120 Certificate III in Information Technology, which provide performance criteria, range statements and assessment contexts.
+Teachers must use this unit document in conjunction with the Units of Competence from the ICT Information and Communications Technology Training Package Version 1.0:

+• ICT20120 Certificate II in Applied Digital Technologies

+which provides performance criteria, range statements and assessment contexts.